Aliases for G6PC3 Gene

 GeneCards Summary for G6PC3 Gene

 G6PC3 (Glucose-6-Phosphatase Catalytic Subunit 3) is a Protein Coding gene.
 Diseases associated with G6PC3 include Neutropenia, Severe Congenital, 4, Autosomal Recessive and Severe Congenital Neutropenia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and PI3K-Akt signaling pathway.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Carbohydrate digestion and absorption.
 Gene Ontology (GO) annotations related to this gene include glucose-6-phosphatase activity.
-An important paralog of this gene is G6PC2.
+An important paralog of this gene is G6PC.

 UniProtKB/Swiss-Prot for G6PC3 Gene